Harshitha342/Play-Ground/README.md

 ## C Games Collection

 Welcome to the C Games Collection!
-- This repository is a collection of simple games implemented in the C programming language.
+- < This repository is a collection of simple games implemented in the C programming language.
 Perhaps a bit of nostalgic fun.

 ## Prologue

-In the realm of C programming, simplicity meets creativity>>
+In the realm of C programming, simplicity meets creativity>>> -

 ##